pxlphile/temperaturnetzwerk/README.md

 In order to remove duplicate directy references in different scripts, set the `CLIMATE_HOME` variable to your project directory, for example
 >export CLIMATE_HOME=/home/pi/projects/temperaturnetzwerk

+## Create remote credential files
+These are needed for the constant upload of files to your remote server.
+Both files are one-liners:

+The content of `ftpserver.conf` should look like this: ftp://yourserver.com

+The content of `ftppasswd.conf` should look like this: username passphrase

+## Correct the thermo file
+Since pretty much every thermosensor has a different UUID it is neccessary to fix the file reference in `thermo.py`:
+Find the line which goes like:
+> path_to_driver = "/sys/bus/w1/devices/28-0316049898ff/w1_slave"
+and replace the UUID with yours.

+## Give it a go

+Time to start the engines.
+- Start `./thermo.sh` to create a temperature reading every minute.
+- Start `./publish.sh` to generate graphics, HTML files and upload all artifacts to a remote server.